-In recent years, the talk about going green, be conscious of what you buy and so on has been circulating.
+In recent years, the talk about going green, be conscious of what you buy, and so on has been circulating.
 It won’t be a surprise if you have heard of the word ethical consumerism or ethical shopping every now and then.
 But what does ethical consumerism really mean?
 Does ethical consumerism work?
 Is it really possible to have ethical consumerism?
-So why are all these brands, businesses and news talking about ethical consumerism?
-Well, today we are going to take a closer look at ethical consumerism and see if this is the new way.
+So why are all these brands, businesses, and news talking about ethical consumerism?
+Well, today we are going to take a closer look at ethical consumerism and see if this is a new way.

 Ethical Consumerism: Meaning and Purpose

 A simple definition of ethical consumerism is when buying or shopping, you as an individual are consuming with an ethical mindset or ideology.
 Ethical consumerism is based on the idea that each individual has buying power, what they choose to buy can make a difference for the earth.
 This might sound very complicated, and ethical consumerism is often interchangeable with ethical shopping, ethical consumption, and so on.
 By now, you should see a pattern, the word ethical is very common.
 In order to understand what ethical consumerism means we need to first take a look at the meaning of ethical.

 What does Ethical mean?